phurwicz/hover/README.md

 ## :flags: Project News

--   **Feb 12, 2022** version 0.6.0 is now available.
+-   **Feb 25, 2022** version 0.7.0 is now available.
 Check out the [changelog](https://github.com/phurwicz/hover/blob/main/CHANGELOG.md) for details :partying_face:.
 Some tl-dr for the impatient:
-    -   you can now edit selections, like kicking points from current selection or updating cells on the fly.
+    -   **audio and image support** supply audio/image files through URLs to label with `hover`!
+        -   any type supported by HTML (and your browser) will be supported here.
-    -   you can now make cumulative selections.
+    -   **high-dimensional support** you can now use higher-than-2D embeddings.
-    -   `SupervisableDataset` no longer maintains lists of dictionaries, but does everything through dataframes.
-    -   `active_learning` now takes a `VectorNet` directly.
-    -   `snorkel_crosscheck` allows you to label and filter through functions.
-You can change those functions dynamically without having to replot!
+        -   `hover` still plots in 2D, but you can dynamically choose which two dimension to use.

 ## :bell: Remarks